acreskeyMoz/R_tools/README.md

      │   │       │       ├── browsertime.json
 ```

-By default, the R script will transforms using visual metrics (e.g. SpeedIndex, ContenfulSpeedIndex).
+• By default, the R script will transforms using visual metrics (e.g. SpeedIndex, ContenfulSpeedIndex).
 If those are not present, swap to this tranform script:
 https://github.com/acreskeyMoz/R_tools/blob/62132cc7440cd6008d97e5768ad9167ebc88baa9/plot_browsertime.R#L6-L11

-• Select the desired metric and graph type here:
+• Uncomment the desired graph type and set the metric (y=...)
 https://github.com/acreskeyMoz/R_tools/blob/62132cc7440cd6008d97e5768ad9167ebc88baa9/plot_browsertime.R#L44-L48

 • Run the R script (select all and then command-enter in RStudio for MacOS)